MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/misc/organizational-messages-microsoft-365.md

 4. From there, you can go to the message details panel, select **Modify**.

-5. This will take you directly into the creation wizard where you may continue the creation of this draft message, once again sending for approval to return the message to approvers for review.
+5. This will take you directly into the creation wizard where you can continue the creation of this draft message, once again sending for approval to return the message to approvers for review.

 > [!NOTE]
 > - Fully customized messages will require an approver to ‘approve’ any message before it is delivered to your users.
-However, selecting a pre-made message will not require any approval from your organization before it can be delivered to end users.
+However, selecting a premade message will not require any approval from your organization before it can be delivered to end users.
 > - Approvers cannot approve or reject a message that they personally created.
 > - ‘Rejecting’ a message will mark the message state as “Rejected”, requiring an author to ‘Withdraw’ the message and then ‘Modify’ the new draft.
 > - Messages that are not reviewed (such as, approved or rejected) by approvers before the set “End date” of the message will automatically be rejected by the system to ensure minimum duration of delivery of messages are as expected by authors.

 ## Create a message

 Users with the Organizational Messages Writer Entra role described above will have access to the **Create a message** button and capability in the centralized experience.
-Selecting this button will invoke the wizard which includes these primary creation steps:
+Selecting this button will invoke the wizard, which includes these primary creation steps:

 - **Objective** for selecting the nature or purpose of your new message,

 - **Location** for indicating to which in-product channel the message will be sent for your users,

-- **Template** for choosing the format of the message, ‘create your own’ or a pre-made message from Microsoft,
+- **Template** for choosing the format of the message, ‘create your own’ or a premade message from Microsoft,

 - **Customize** for adding customization to the message, including full text and/or custom URLs,